 The Munroes, Pinder and his family were killed when their private jet hit a shipyard construction crane as it flew into Grand Bahama International Airport earlier this month.

 The Prime Minister of the Bahamas, Perry Christie, publicly mourned the loss of his “personal friend and spiritual mentor”.
-“It is utterly impossible to measure the magnitude of Dr Munroe’s loss to The Bahamas and to the world… He was indisputably one of the most globally recognisable religious figures our nation has ever produced.
-His fame as an ambassador for the Christian ministry preceded him wherever in the world he travelled, whether in the Caribbean, North America, Asia, Europe or Africa.”
+“It is utterly impossible to measure the magnitude of Dr Munroe’s loss to The Bahamas and to the world… He was indisputably one of the most globally recognizable religious figures our nation has ever produced.
+His fame as an ambassador for the Christian ministry preceded him wherever in the world he travelled.”

 Leader of the Opposition Dr Hubert Minnis also expressed his condolences.
 “Tonight my heart is heavy and like millions around the world we are deeply saddened by this tragic loss of one of the world’s most noted spiritual leaders,” he said in a statement released the night of the incident.

 “This tragedy is both difficult to comprehend and accept but we know that Pastor Myles and his colleagues and family all enjoyed a deep and personal relationship with God and as such are resting in his arms.”

 However, some critics have denounced Munroe as a “false teacher”, after footage from a sermon in which he declared “Jesus is not the Gospel” was shared on the internet.

 In a statement online, Myles Munroe Jr and his sister Charisa shared their gratitude for the support they have received in the days following their parents’ death, writing: “We would like to take this time to address all of you here and everyone around the world that has shown their support and expressed their condolences during this difficult time.